Karan28272827/GENZOIC/README.md

 ### About

 GENZOIC is a full-stack application that delivers live market data insights.
 The backend serves APIs to gather and process financial data, while the frontend visualizes real-time trends.
+The Alpha Vantage API will not work you'll have to wait as I have exhausted the number of API hits for today.

 ### Features